Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

+We emphasize that the simulations are performed at fixed $Re_\lambda=418$, well below the realistic values in atmospheric clouds ($\mathcal{O}(10^4)$).
+As noted in the Introduction, clustering shows a weak, yet non-negligible $Re_\lambda$-sensitivity, since extrapolation of the DNS to atmospheric conditions spans at least one order of magnitude.
+On the basis of the cited reports~\cite{onishiLagrangianTrackingSimulation2015,onishiReynoldsnumberDependenceTurbulence2016,irelandEffectReynoldsNumber2016}, we therefore expect our simulations to slightly overestimate the growth of droplets with $0.4\lesssim St\lesssim1$.
+At higher $Re_\lambda$, dissipation rate fluctuations become more intense yet more localized in space and time.
+While the aim of our study is to demonstrate accelerated droplet growth in highly dissipative parcels, by no means do we claim that our simulations reproduce the cloud-realistic statistics of $\eps$.

 Droplet populations are initialized with radii following a Gaussian distribution, $r \sim \mathsf{N}(r_0, \sigma_r^2)$, with mean $r_0$ and standard deviation $\sigma_r$, as is expected to result from condensation.
-Both $r_0$ and $\sigma_r$ are then scaled by~$\alpha$, so that a shift in the local energy dissipation rate by a factor of $\eps/\eps_0=\alpha^4$ is emulated.
-For example, by setting $\alpha=1.75$, we adjust the mean Stokes number from $\langle St\rangle= 0.23$ to $\langle St\rangle = 0.69$, corresponding to a $9.38$-fold increase in the local energy dissipation rate, which is well within measurements in atmospheric clouds.~\cite{siebertHighresolutionMeasurementCloud2015} The remaining cases are tabulated in \cref{tab:params}.
+Both $r_0$ and $\sigma_r$ are scaled by~$\alpha$, so that a shift in the local energy dissipation rate by a factor of $\eps/\eps_0=\alpha^4$ is emulated.
+For example, by setting $\alpha=1.23$, we adjust the mean Stokes number from $\langle St\rangle= 0.15$ to $\langle St\rangle = 0.23$, corresponding to a $2.28$-fold increase in the local energy dissipation rate.
+The parameters of all cases are given in \cref{tab:params}.
+Since the droplets grow upon collision, gravitational settling must be accounted for in these simulations, and the Froude number scales with $\alpha^3$.
+To keep the droplet volume fraction $\Phi_p \varpropto n r^3$ unchanged, the initial number of droplets, $N_p(t=0)$, is reduced as $\alpha$ grows.
+A cloud-realistic value of $\Phi_p = 8.5\cdot 10^{-6}$ is kept constant throughout the simulation campaign.